alex-pakalniskis/Lagrange/_posts/2020-03-03-about-the-author.md

 tags: [introduction,blog]
 ---

 I'm Alex, a geographer-turned-data scientist and member of the DS13 cohort at Lambda School.
 Here I'll be posting data science projects and sharing some of the insights I gain as I pivot to a career in tech.
-Tag a long for my journey and have a great day.
+Tag along for the ride.